data-wizards/data-wizards.github.io/index.md

 Just as it seemed like by looking at the covers, it is seen how "Those Darn Squirrels Fly Down South" has a higher value than "Bonyo Bonyo" for the Brughtness feature.
 Subsequently, it is seen how the number of unique values are also higher, as well as the Entropy.

-So based on our model, "Those Darn Squirrels Fly Down South" should be having a higher `Sales Rank`.
+So based on our model, "Those Darn Squirrels Fly Down South" should be having a higher `Sales Rank` compared to "Bonyo Bonyo".
 Looking into the ranking for the two books give the following result:

 | Title        | Those darn squirrels fly south | Bonyo Bonyo         |
 | ------------ | ------------------------------ | -------------------  |